The information in this article applies to:

 - Don't worry about placing it exactly where you want it now - it can be moved and resized in a moment.

-- Click the Select Objects button, then click on the partition to select it.
+- using the Select Objects tool, click on the partition to select it.
 Using the edit handles, move it to the desired location and resize it as needed.

-- If the partition bumps into other objects as you try to move it, press the Ctrl key on your keyboard as you move it to override any move restrictions.
+- If the partition bumps into other objects as you try to move it, press the Ctrl/Command key on your keyboard as you move it to override any move restrictions.

 - If you need additional partitions of the same size, click the Copy/Paste edit button and as before click in an empty space on the wall to place your copy at that location, then move the copy into position.